 For the College of Engineering, two levels of the same language are required.

-In addition to the above, an additional year of advanced mathematics such as calculus is strongly recommended.
+In addition to the above, an additional year of advanced mathematics such as calculus is strongly recommended for engineering and computer science students.
 Further, students planning careers in the health professions or biomedical engineering should take one year of biology.
 In all areas, students are urged to take advantage of advanced placement opportunities and honors programs.
 A student who enrolls without having completed the above courses will not be optimally prepared, and the duration of the student's undergraduate program will likely be extended.
 In particular, the engineering programs offered by the college are based upon a student being fully prepared to begin study with the following courses:

 |MATH 1426||CALCULUS I||4|